Holiday Extras travel insurance review

 Holiday Extras travel insurance pros

-• No upper age limit on single trip policies (excluding winter and cruise cover)
+• No upper age limit on single trip policies (excluding winter sports cover)

 • Aims to cover most pre-existing conditions